mrbonsoir/devForWebCam/doc/wikiDocDevForWebCam.md

 # What to do next?

 Now it is time to do measurement!

+## Cyborg approach

 The moment you were waiting for an eternity.
 Your camera is in place, you just need to use the *computeResponseCurveWithWebcam.py* program.
 This code allows you to start communication with the webcam and then do measurement.
 The beginning of the file is for seting up parameters, basically the steps for incrementing the ramp level in orde to sample the RC.

 ```
 python computeResponseCurveWithWebcam.py